pamsfwang/Statistics-and-Programming-Bootcamp/README.md

 **Good coding practices**

 ## Contributors
-Many people have contributed to developing and revising the tutorial material over the years:
+Many people have contributed to developing and revising the coding tutorial materials over the years:
 Paul Thibodeau
 Mike Frank
 Benoit Monin